Oesophageal cancer research

 Some research has been carried out with drugs called taxanes (docetaxel (Taxotere) and paclitaxel (Taxol)) in advanced oesophageal cancer.
 The results are promising but more research needs to be done to compare this treatment with the drugs that are currently considered standard treatment.

 One research trial is looking at blood samples from people having ECF chemotherapy for oesophageal cancer.
 Differences in certain genes and proteins can affect the way that cancers grow and spread.
 The differences can also affect how well chemotherapy works.
 So a trial is looking at many proteins and the DNA in the liquid part of the blood (serum).
 The researchers hope this will help to understand more about how treatments work.
+This trial has closed and we are waiting for the results.

 A study is looking at how chemotherapy affects your level of fitness.
 Some hospitals routinely use a heart and lung test called a cardiopulmonary exercise test (CPET).
 This is to measure your fitness before surgery.
 The researchers in this study want to use CPET to measure fitness before and after chemotherapy.
 They also want to find out how people are after surgery.
 The aim of this study is to find out if CPET can predict whether someone will be fit for surgery after having chemotherapy.